Sts0mrg0/pokemap-webapp/README.md

 4. Double click `windows-pokemap.bat` to run the program
 5. Go to <https://localhost.daplie.com:3443>

+A black box showing the website should open up (and stay open).

+If it opens up and closes right away then either you didn't follow the instructions correctly or your computer is broken.

 Do you use **Mac**?

 1. Go to <https://nodejs.org> and download and install node.js **v6.3.1** or higher **NOT v4** (or run `curl -L bit.ly/nodejs-min | bash`)